 - From the Format Trendline box, check Linear and Display Equation on chart.

 We can also employ Formulas to have Linear Regression.
-We are going to apply the INTERCEPT Function and SLOPE Function to find out the unknown
+We will apply the INTERCEPT and SLOPE functions to find out the unknown.

 Steps: